Discover JCDS

 In your journey to find the best private school in Jacksonville, we are honored that you are considering Jacksonville Country Day School.

-is the premier choice in elementary education in Northeast Florida.
-Our academic program, facilities, character education, after-school enrichment, and caring faculty are all well-known for their excellence.
+Our 65-year history of excellence makes JCDS the premier choice in elementary education in Northeast Florida.
+Our academic program, spacious facilities, character education, robust after-school enrichment, and a dedicated faculty are all well-known for their exceptional caliber.

-Through a very deliberate partnership with our families, we are committed to having confident graduates who are strong in character and academics, who can communicate effectively, lead by example, and show respect and compassion for others.
+Through a purposeful partnership with our families, we cultivate confident graduates who are strong in character and academics, who can communicate effectively, lead by example, and demonstrate respect and compassion for others.

-JCDS offers a challenging and engaging curriculum to help our students grow and reach their full potential.
-Our character education program brings out the best aspects of their personalities.
-Our programs — including the 7 Mindsets, virtues of the month, and service learning — help develop understanding of positive human relationships.
-Our Spanish, physical education, and fine arts programs ensure that our students are well-rounded.
+JCDS’s challenging curriculum empowers students to reach their full potential.
+Our character education, including the 7 Mindsets, virtues of the month, and service learning, fosters positive relationships.
+Spanish, physical education, and fine arts ensure well-rounded growth.

 The after-school enrichment program at JCDS is the most comprehensive of any elementary school in Northeast Florida.
-For more information, check our Enrichment page.
+Visit our Enrichment page to learn more.

 Facts and Figures